L-Forster/RedditMentalHealth/README.md

 - Always respect Reddit's API terms of service
 - Consider the privacy implications before analyzing usernames without consent

+## Other Notes
+- Ideally use embeddings instead of tfidf for better results
+- Fix systematic error regarding ADHD scoring
+- Find a better data source - if labelled use regression instead of classification

 ## Contributing
 Contributions are welcome.
 Please feel free to submit a Pull Request.